chusan17/yold-system/README.md

 !sed -i 's/CUDNN=0/CUDNN=1/' Makefile
 !sed -i 's/CUDNN_HALF=0/CUDNN_HALF=1/' Makefile
 ```
-Do `make` it.
+Do build it.
 ```
 !make
 ```
 It takes lots of time.<br>
-Once finished, download pre-trained weights.
+Once finished, download pre-trained weights from YOLOv4 repo.
 ```
 !wget https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v4_pre/yolov4-tiny.conv.29
 ```
 And mount your own google drive on Colaboratory to read datasets you made.<br>
 Actually lots of files described below are needed for training YOLO.<br>
 All of files are stored in this repo, please download and put them into same folder.<br>
-- backup	(folder where generated weights are stored)
+- backup         :folder where generated weights are stored
-- obj		(folder for training dataset)
+- obj            :folder for training dataset
-- test		(folder for test dataset)
+- test           :folder for test dataset
-- train.txt	(PATH for training images is described)
+- train.txt      :describe PATH for training images
-- test.txt	(PATH for test images is described)
+- test.txt       :describe PATH for test images
 - obj.data.txt
 - obj.names.txt
 - yolov4-tiny-custom.cfg